mchmarny/knative-demos/service-deploy/README.md

 kubectl get ing --watch
 ```

+Navigate to the `primer-ingress` URL.

+## Manual Config
-> If you have pointed your DNS to the public IP of Knative you aer done, otherwise, continue reading...

-Capture the IP and host name in environment variables by running these commands:
+If you haven't pointed your DNS to the public IP of Knative you will need to capture the IP and host name in environment variables by running these commands:

 ```bash
 export SERVICE_IP=$(kubectl get ing primer-ingress \